-Number of Meetings in Fiscal 2019: 7
+Number of Meetings in Fiscal 2021: 5

-- Ensures Ashland's executive compensation programs are appropriately competitive, supports organizational objectives and stockholder interests and emphasizes pay for performance linkage. - Evaluates and approves compensation and sets performance criteria for compensation programs with respect to Ashland's Chief Executive Officer. - Evaluates and approves compensation and sets performance criteria for compensation programs for all key senior executives and elected corporate officers. - Oversees the execution of Chief Executive Officer and senior management development and succession plans, including HR-related business continuity plans. - Approves any employment agreements, consulting arrangements, severance or retirement arrangements, change in control agreements and/or any other special or supplemental benefits covering any current or former executive officer. - Adopts, amends, terminates and performs other design functions for Ashland's benefit plans. - Oversees the implementation and administration of Ashland's compensation plans. - Monitors and evaluates Ashland's compensation and benefits structure, providing guidance on philosophy, policy matters and excessive risk taking. - Oversees regulatory compliance on compensation matters, including Ashland's policies on structuring compliance programs to preserve tax deductibility. - Oversees the preparation of the annual report on executive compensation. - Oversees the retention of compensation consultants, independent legal counsel or other advisors and determines independence of the same.
+- Ensures Ashland's executive compensation programs are appropriately competitive, supports organizational objectives and stockholder interests and emphasizes pay for performance linkage. - Evaluates and approves compensation and sets performance criteria for compensation programs with respect to Ashland's Chief Executive Officer. - Evaluates and approves compensation and sets performance criteria for compensation programs for all executive officers subject to Section 16 of the Exchange Act. - Oversees the execution of Chief Executive Officer and senior management development and succession plans, including HR-related business continuity plans. - Approves any employment agreements, consulting arrangements, severance or retirement arrangements, change in control agreements and/or any other special or supplemental benefits covering any current or former executive officer. - Adopts, amends, terminates and performs other design functions for Ashland's benefit plans. - Oversees the implementation and administration of Ashland's compensation plans. - Monitors and evaluates Ashland's compensation and benefits structure, providing guidance on philosophy, policy matters and excessive risk taking. - Oversees regulatory compliance on compensation matters, including Ashland's policies on structuring compliance programs to preserve tax deductibility. - Oversees the preparation of the annual report on executive compensation. - Oversees the retention of compensation consultants, independent legal counsel or other advisors and determines independence of the same.